-Killer's attorneys move to appeals court to stay execution
+Appeals court denies stay of execution for Virginia man

 - Why Portland and not Seattle gets pummeled with snow

-Gray was convicted of killing Bryan and Kathryn Harvey and their 9-year-old and 4-year-old daughters during a home invasion.
+Gray was convicted of killing Bryan and Kathryn Harvey and their 9-year-old and 4-year-old daughters in 2006.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.